 In The News: Our Costume and Fashion Design Department received some great press earlier this month, courtesy of ABC 30!

-The current show of “Wild Oats” had rocked my world.
+Our show (“Wild Oats”) had rocked my world.
 In our set-up period I had a volunteer Stitching Crew of 20 students.
 While some were enrolled were in my class, many were not, and only 3 had ever sewn before.
 I have worked through the remainder of the show with a 9 person CosCrew and 3 regular Stitchers.
 This Crew has amazed me in their work and dedication to a type of workload they’d never experienced before.
 They have Costumed over 80% of our Principal show!
 To put this in some perspective, here are some numbers to crunch:

 Cast number: 36

 40 pairs of shoes

 15 pairs of suspenders